bowser0000/SkyblockMod/README.md

 - /onlyslayer <zombie/spider/wolf> <1/2/3/4> - Stops you from starting a slayer quest other than the one specified.
 - /skilltracker <start/stop/reset> - Text display for skill xp/hour.
 - /reparty - Disbands and reparties all members in the party
+- /fairysouls - Check the fairysouls of a player

 ## Keybinds
 - Open Maddox menu - M by default.